mhanberg/temple/guides/components.md

 #### Usage

-When we render the slot, we can pattern match on the data passed through the slot.
-If this seems familiar, it's because this is the same syntax you use when writing your tests using `ExUnit.Case.test/3`.
+When we render the slot, we can pattern match on the data passed through the slot via the `:let` attribute.

 ```elixir
 def MyApp.TableExample do